Crete Locals logo

 Steep stairs at the beginning of Samaria Gorge

-The length of the Samaria gorge route is about 16 km, of which 13 km passes through the National Park and the last 3 km from the exit of the park to the village of Agia Roumeli.
+The length of the Samaria Gorge is about 16 km, of which 13 km passes through the National Park and the last 3 km from the exit of the park to the village of Agia Roumeli.

 Elevation